Compare any two graphics cards:

 Intro

-Compare that to the Radeon R9 290X, which makes use of a 28 nm design.
-AMD has set the core speed at 800 MHz.
-The GDDR5 memory is set to run at a speed of 1250 MHz on this card.
-It features 2816 SPUs as well as 176 Texture Address Units and 64 ROPs.
+Compare all of that to the Radeon R9 290X, which makes use of a 28 nm design.
+AMD has set the core frequency at 800 MHz.
+The GDDR5 memory is set to run at a speed of 1250 MHz on this particular card.
+It features 2816 SPUs along with 176 Texture Address Units and 64 ROPs.

 Display Graphs